DevExpress/devextreme-demos/JSDemos/Demos/SelectBox/SearchAndEditing/description.md

 Set the [searchEnabled](/Documentation/ApiReference/UI_Widgets/dxSelectBox/Configuration/#searchEnabled) property to **true** to allow users to search.
-The following options help you configure the feature:
+The following properties help you configure the feature:

 - [searchExpr](/Documentation/ApiReference/UI_Widgets/dxSelectBox/Configuration/#searchExpr)
 Specifies one or several data fields to search.